Frequently Asked Questions

 Can I have an application fee waiver?

-GSBSE as a department does not provide application fee waivers and GSBSE does not make exemptions for financial hardship.
+Unfortunately, GSBSE does not provide the application fee waiver.
 For further questions regarding application fee waivers, please contact the UMaine Graduate School at graduate@maine.edu or the Office of International Programs at international@maine.edu.
 The application fee is $65.

 Does GSBSE provide funding?